Download an image from a registry

 CTRL-c while it is

 running in a terminal, will terminate the pull operation.

-$ docker pull fedora Using default tag: latest latest: Pulling from library/fedora a3ed95caeb02: Pulling fs layer 236608c7b546: Pulling fs layer ^C
+$ docker pull ubuntu Using default tag: latest latest: Pulling from library/ubuntu a3ed95caeb02: Pulling fs layer 236608c7b546: Pulling fs layer ^C

-Note: Technically, the Engine terminates a pull operation when the connection between the Docker Engine daemon and the Docker Engine client initiating the pull is lost.
-If the connection with the Engine daemon is lost for other reasons than a manual interaction, the pull is also aborted.
+The Engine terminates a pull operation when the connection between the daemon and the client (initiating the pull) is cut or lost for any reason or the command is manually terminated.